ila36IX/Notes/born2beroot/helloroot.md

 Install the `sudo` utility, which allows executing single commands with superuser or alternative user privileges.
 Unlike logging in as root and performing all actions with unrestricted access, `sudo` provides a more secure approach.

-Q: If `sudo` command is just to run command as `root` user, why don't we just log-in as root and do everything we need dreely?
+Q: If `sudo` command is just to run command as `root` user, why don't we just log-in as root and do everything we need freely?
 "I'll let finding out why to you!"

 You need to have two users in your created machine:
 - root (It should be exists by default)